sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 Make sure you delete the Codecov specific line if you are using the Travis CI configuration above with Coveralls.
-See the *Codecov Integration* section for more details.
+See the *Codecov Integration* section for more details about which part is Codecov specific.

 ## Wrapping Up

-You should now have the necessary tools and knowledge to not only generate code coverage for your Rust project locally, but also do so with Travis CI and Codecov or Coveralls as well.
+You should now have the necessary tools and knowledge to:

+* Generate code coverage for your Rust project locally
+* Integrate code coverage into your Travis configuration
+* Upload code coverage data to either Codecov or Coveralls

 For questions about or problems with Rust code coverage, use the [Rust IRC channels][rust-irc], StackOverflow or [contact][contact] me.